epfl-ada/ada-2024-project-x0x0/README.md

 -Looking deeper into preferences, does separating by beer style reveal a style specific bias that could explain these differences in ratings?
 Could we find state specific trends on beer style prefereneces?

--If we cluster beers by rating and state of origin, will we see the same trend where people from a state prefer their own beers?
+- Going the other way around, if we cluster beers by beer attributes and ratings, do we see regional bias?
+And do we see the same biases as before?

 ## Additional Dataset